Facts to Know:

 In some cases, medication management may be used to address co-occurring mental health concerns or target specific symptoms.
 In consultation with a psychiatrist, medication, or combination of medications, can support treatment goals.
 Our psychiatrists work with each individual to determine which medications, and at what dose, work best.
 Other physicians may be part of the treatment team that address co-occurring medical needs, such as seizures, gastrointestinal problems, sleep difficulties, and nutrition.

-How Can I Receive Treatment for autism spectrum disorder at Columbia?
+How Can I Receive Treatment or Evaluation for autism spectrum disorder at Columbia?

 At ColumbiaDoctors, we work closely with patients and their families to developed individualized treatments for children and adults with autism spectrum disorder.
 Our clinicians combine a thorough evaluation of each individual’s problems with the latest research to design a customized treatment plan.